JuliaBernon/data-mining-project/README.md

 This project falls within the *Data Mining Course, University of Trento*, 2023-2024

-Instructor : Prof. Yannis Valagrakis
+Instructor : Prof. Yannis Velegrakis

 ## How2 - Clone the project from GitHub